techiediaries/techiediaries/_posts/2020/angular-10/2019-01-25-angular-workspace.md

 ## Serving Specific Apps in Your Workspace

-You can serve a specif application in your workspace using the following command:
+You can serve a specific application in your workspace using the following command:

 ```bash
 $ ng serve admin